Email Margaret Foster to request an invidual or group consultation or to request a class, workshop, or webinar

 - More databases

 The Center for Systematic Reviews support the needs of researchers conducting systematic reviews and meta-analysis.

 Who can use the service?

 Any Texas A&M University or Texas A&M Health Science Center affiliate can use the service including students, staff, and faculty.
-Depending on the discipline, researchers will be referred to either to the Center at Medical Sciences Library or at Sterling C. Evans Library to receive the appropriate expert assistance.

 What resources & services are offered?